Medical Writer Certified Practice Test

 Question: 664

-3. The trial size accounts for main effects only
+C. The sample size accounts for main effects only

 Answer: B